camerhann/camerhann.github.io/content/blog/nottingham-river-trent-flood-risk-development.md

+---
-# Nottingham's Waterside Future: Development and Flood Risk on the River Trent
+title: "Nottingham's Waterside Future: Development and Flood Risk on the River Trent"

-**Meta Description:** Planning a development in Nottingham?
+description: "Planning a development in Nottingham?
 The River Trent creates significant flood risk challenges.
-Aegaea provides expert Flood Risk Assessments (FRAs) to guide your project through Nottingham City Council's planning process.
+Aegaea provides expert Flood Risk Assessments (FRAs) to guide your project through Nottingham City Council's planning process."

-**Keywords:** Nottingham City Council planning, River Trent flood risk, development in Nottingham, Trent Valley flood plain, West Bridgford flood risk, Flood Risk Assessment Nottingham, waterside regeneration, Trent Basin development, Aegaea flood experts, SFRA
+keywords: ['Nottingham City Council planning', 'River Trent flood risk', 'development in Nottingham', 'Trent Valley flood plain', 'West Bridgford flood risk', 'Flood Risk Assessment Nottingham', 'waterside regeneration', 'Trent Basin development', 'Aegaea flood experts', 'SFRA']
+image: /images/blog/nottingham-river-trent-development.png
+date: 2024-07-29
 ---

 Nottingham, a city famed for its vibrant culture and industrial heritage, is undergoing a significant transformation, with major regeneration projects focused on the south side and its extensive waterfront along the **River Trent**.
 While this presents exciting opportunities for development, it also brings the critical challenge of managing **flood risk** from one of the UK's major rivers.